A History of BIRMINGHAM Places & Placenames . . . from A to Y

 First record c1800

 The name, Robin Hood, refers to the junction of the Stratford Road and Robin Hood Lane and the surrounding shopping centre.
+The junction was also known as Six Ways.
 Dating from c1800 this name has no connection with the English hero of Sherwood Forest but is probably a misreading of Robin Wood.

 This woodland stretched from Stratford Road/ Highfield Road junction down to the River Cole at Trittiford.
 At some time in the 19th century the name was misread or miswritten as Robin Hood.